 Linux, Ruby, C++, HTML, PHP, Flash, SSL, Apache, MySQL.

 Software for a control unit of a PDH radio relay station.
 It was implemented using an assembler with a National Semiconductors microcontroller and Atmel AT90.
 Our implementation included the designing of network protocols, external router functions, user interface (keyboard, LCD), and internal routing.
 We also reengineered software for the control unit of the PDH radio relay station to comply with the new requirements of the development environment: C under eCos with Atmel AT91.

 Our task was to develop a web-based application to interact with the radio station's MC.

 Automating an asphalt and concrete mixing plant.
 The mixing logic was implemented with GCC, K-Develop and Qt for Linux Red Hat.
 The project included the implementation of a graphical visualisation subsystem and a graphical user interface.

 .NET, C#, ADO.NET, Forms, С++, WinAPI, OpenGL, ODBC, K-Develop, GCC, Qt.

-We designed and implemented a heart rate monitor for a PC.
-This device is able to register the human heartbeat then transmit this information to a PC using radio communication.
+We designed and implemented a heart rate monitor for PC.
+This device is able to register the human heartbeat before transmitting this information to a PC via radio.
 The work included:

 Microchip, MPLAB, AutoCAD, Assembler, C, Delphi.